-This drink, which we class as a 'Traditional Copper Bitter' (a Premium Bitter), has a strength of 4.2% ABV.
+This libation, which we define as a 'Traditional Copper Bitter' (a Premium Bitter), has a strength of 4.2% ABV.

 Said to be one of Bexley's core session ales and named after the famous Red House in Bexleyheath, home of William Morris, one the founders of the Arts and Crafts movement.